russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Is Fooled by Randomness: The Hidden Role of Chance in the Markets and in Life worth reading?

 'Fooled by Randomness' spans approximately 368 pages and was first published in 2001.
-This comprehensive examination of chance's role in human affairs has become a pivotal text for understanding randomness in various fields.
+This book has gained a substantial following since its release, appreciated for its deep insights and practical implications.

 Who is the author of Fooled by Randomness: The Hidden Role of Chance in the Markets and in Life?